-- Brush or wash off loose soil, then divided the root clump into sections, each section with a healthy clump of roots as well as a section of crown.
+- Brush or wash off loose soil, then divide the root clump into sections, each section with a healthy clump of roots as well as a section of crown.

-- Immediately replant the pieces in the desired location.
+- Immediately replant the pieces in the desired locations.
 If planting in groups, space the pieces well apart, as they will become large plants.

 How to Grow Meadow Rue From Seed